How to integrate Vercel MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Vercel to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Vercel agent that can deploy latest changes to my project, add api key as production environment variable, check if mydomain.com is available for purchase, delete failed deployment by id through natural language commands.
+By the end, you'll have a working Vercel agent that can deploy latest changes to your project, add api key as production environment variable, check if mydomain.com is available for purchase through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Vercel account through Composio's Vercel MCP server.